-Soon after it was put in place, an engine house was built which contained a steam powered beam engine capable of 100 horse power.
+Soon after it was put in place, an engine house was built which contained a steam-powered beam engine capable of 100 horse power.
 This clever combination of two power sources meant that when there was insufficient water in the reservoir to turn the wheel, the steam engine could still be used to power the mill.

 Site visited by A. and S. Bowden 2013 and 2020.
 This page updated 2020

 Parking: Burrs Country Park has a free car park, and the site is also free to visit.

 Nearby, just a few moments walk away

 Burrs Country Park leaflet (2006).
 Available online as a pdf

 Burrs Country Park Strategy 2015-2029.
 Published 2015, available online as a pdf.

 On site interpretation boards, Bury Metro Development Services Department

 burrsandcalrows.com.
 Mark Fletcher a local archaeologist has written a number of interesting articles centred around the history of Burrs.
 It is well worth a visit, offering a wealth of knowledge on the area.